-- (1) The holding account number of the transferor; - (2) The holding account number of the transferee;

-- (3) The quantity, type and, where applicable, vintage of the compliance instruments to be traded; - (4) The settlement price of each type, and, where applicable, each vintage of compliance instruments, as well as the method used to determine the settlement price; provided that a registered entity not required to disclose the settlement price of transferred compliance instruments need not be disclosed when the transaction is between registered entities in a direct corporate associationwhether in Washington or in an external GHG ETS of a linked jurisdiction, or is a bundled transfer; - (5) The type of trading agreement, the date of signing of the agreement and the agreed upon trading date; - (6) Where applicable, all other transactions or products covered by the agreement, a description of those transactions or products, and the name and contact information of the parties involved; and - (7)(a) Except as provided in (b) of this subsection, the following attestation statement made and signed by the primary account representative or any alternate account representative: "I certify under penalty of perjury under the laws of the state of Washington that I am authorized to make this submission on behalf of the party that owns the compliance instruments held in the account.
-I certify WAC (4/08/2024 08:13 AM) [197]
+- (1) The holding account number of the transferor; - (2) The holding account number of the transferee; - (3) The quantity, type and, where applicable, vintage of the compliance instruments to be traded; - (4) The settlement price of each type, and, where applicable, each vintage of compliance instruments, as well as the method used to determine the settlement price; provided except that a registered entity is not required to disclose the settlement price of transferred compliance instruments need not be disclosed when the transaction is between registered entities in a direct corporate association-, whether in Washington or in an external GHG ETS of a linked jurisdiction, or is a bundled transfer;

-DRAFT 7/1/24 - Linkage Rulemaking - Chapter 173-446 WAC under penalty of perjury under the laws of the state of Washington that I have personally examined, and am familiar with, the statements and information submitted in this document and all its attachments.
+- (5) The type of trading agreement, the date of signing of the agreement and the agreed upon trading date; - (6) Where applicable, all other transactions or products covered by the agreement, a description of those transactions or products, and the name and contact information of the parties involved; and - (7) (a) Except as provided in (b) of this subsection, the following attestation statement made and signed by the primary account representative or any alternate account representative: "I certify under penalty of perjury under the laws of the state of Washington that I am authorized to make this submission on behalf of the party that owns the compliance instruments held in the account.
+I certify under penalty of perjury under the laws of the state of Washington that I have personally examined, and am familiar with, the statements and information submitted in this document and all its attachments.
 Based on my inquiry of those individuals with primary responsibility for obtaining the information, I certify under penalty of perjury under the laws of the state of Washington that the statements and information submitted to Ecology are true, accurate, and complete.
 I consent to the jurisdiction of Washington state, its courts and the pollution control hearings board for purposes of enforcement of the laws, rules and regulations pertaining to chapters 173-446 WAC and 70A.65 RCW.
 I am aware that there are significant penalties for submitting false statements and information or omitting required statements and information, including the possibility of fine or imprisonment."